stc3245/Webcheckers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: null
 * Team members
+  * Sean Coyne
-  * MEMBER1
+  * Jeffery Russell
-  * MEMBER2
+  * Bryce Murphy
-  * MEMBER3
+  * Max Gusinov
-  * MEMBER4
+  * Perry Deng

 ## Executive Summary

 This is a summary of the project.

 ### Purpose

-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+To create a fully functional version of online checkers using Java and the Spark framework for all checkers enthusiasts looking to play a digitized form of the game.

 ### Glossary and Acronyms